 - Add ½ cup of idli rice with moong dal and then ground together.
 Rice helps to give a nice texture to moong dal dosa.
 You could also add rice flour instead of rice.

 - Sprouted moong beans can be used instead of the soaked variety to make it healthier and nutritious.
 Yellow moong dal also works for this recipe.
-But the dosa would look like a ‘cheela’.
+But the dosa would look like a ‘cheela.’

 - You could add other flours like ragi, wheat, or chickpea instead of rice.

-With hardly any prep work involved, this vegan and gluten-free (depending on what flour you add) would be one protein-rich breakfast option.
-There is no need for fermenting for the batter either.
-Just grind the soaked green gram with chili, ginger together and your batter is ready!
+There is no need for fermenting the batter either.
+Just grind the soaked green gram with chili, and ginger together, and your batter is ready!

-Green Gram Dosa - Hesaru Kalu Dosa
+Green Gram Dosa

 Ingredients